StudioFuel/wp-paginate/readme.txt

 The `wp_paginate()` and `wp_paginate_comments()` functions each takes one optional argument, in query string format, which allows you to override the global settings.
 The available options are:

-* title - The text to display before the pagination links
+* title - The text/HTML to display before the pagination links
-* nextpage - The text to use for the next page link
+* nextpage - The text/HTML to use for the next page link
-* previouspage - The text to use for the previous page link
+* previouspage - The text/HTML to use for the previous page link
-* before - The HTML or text to add before the pagination links
+* before - The text/HTML to add before the pagination links
-* after - The HTML or text to add after the pagination links
+* after - The text/HTML to add after the pagination links
-* empty - Display the markup code even when the page list is empty
+* empty - Display before markup and after markup code even when the page list is empty
 * range - The number of page links to show before and after the current page
 * anchor - The number of links to always show at beginning and end of pagination
 * gap - The minimum number of pages before a gap is replaced with ellipses (...)